HiracharleFranklin/ProtFlow/README.md

 Ensure all paths and hyperparameters in this project are defined according to your specific tasks.
 Download facebook/esm2_t12_35M_UR50D, Rostlab/prot_t5_xl_uniref50 and Rostlab/prot_t5_xl_half_uniref50-enc from hunggingface and add them at the root folder.

+## Data Preparation

+create a data folder and convert your specific protein sequences into fasta format, and split it into train.fasta and valid.fasta

 ## Training

 ### 1. Compute statistics